exodus23-13/zooms/README.md

 Install the gem.

-    gem install zeus
+    gem install zooms

 Q: "I should put it in my `Gemfile`, right?"

-A: No. You can, but running `bundle exec zeus` instead of `zeus` adds precious seconds to commands that otherwise would be quite a bit faster.
-Zeus was built to be run from outside of bundler.
+A: No. You can, but running `bundle exec zooms` instead of `zooms` adds precious seconds to commands that otherwise would be quite a bit faster.
+Zooms was built to be run from outside of bundler.

 ## Usage

 Start the server:

-    zeus start
+    zooms start

 The server will print a list of available commands.

 Run some commands in another shell:

-    zeus console
+    zooms console
-    zeus server
+    zooms server
-    zeus test test/unit/widget_test.rb
+    zooms test test/unit/widget_test.rb
-    zeus test spec/widget_spec.rb
+    zooms test spec/widget_spec.rb
-    zeus generate model omg
+    zooms generate model omg
-    zeus rake -T
+    zooms rake -T
-    zeus runner omg.rb
+    zooms runner omg.rb

 ## Hacking

-To add/modify commands, see [`docs/ruby/modifying.md`](/burke/zeus/tree/master/docs/ruby/modifying.md).
+To add/modify commands, see [`docs/ruby/modifying.md`](/burke/zooms/tree/master/docs/ruby/modifying.md).

-To get started hacking on Zeus itself, see [`docs/overview.md`](/burke/zeus/tree/master/docs/overview.md).
+To get started hacking on Zooms itself, see [`docs/overview.md`](/burke/zooms/tree/master/docs/overview.md).

-See also the handy contribution guide at [`contributing.md`](/burke/zeus/tree/master/contributing.md).
+See also the handy contribution guide at [`contributing.md`](/burke/zooms/tree/master/contributing.md).

 ## Alternative plans

-The default plan bundled with zeus only supports Rails 3.x.
-There is a project (currently WIP) to provide Rails 2.3 support at https://github.com/tyler-smith/zeus-rails23.
+The default plan bundled with zooms only supports Rails 3.x.
+There is a project (currently WIP) to provide Rails 2.3 support at https://github.com/tyler-smith/zooms-rails23.

 ---